0115 936 3259

 An exciting new development is 'supercritical geothermal energy', which may be able to deliver 10 times the energy per well compared to conventional geothermal wells.
 However, geochemical reactions at these extreme conditions (>374°C, >220 bar) are poorly understood and require further study.

 Gas hydrates: I am interested in the types and morphologies of sediment-hosted hydrates, their relationships with sediments and porewater, and their contribution to bulk sediment properties.
-I am also interested in the mechanisms by which they breakdown, and the impact of hydrate breakdown on sediment strength.
+Also the mechanisms by which they breakdown, and the impact of hydrate breakdown on sediment strength.

 CO2 storage: The underground storage of CO2 is seen as a possible way to limit emissions of anthropogenic CO2 to the atmosphere whilst we develop new, non-fossil fuel ways to generate the large quantities of energy we need for our modern societies.